bisoftbilgi/mysql-to-parquet/README.md

 `--database or -D ` is the schema name in which the table exists

 `--where or -w ` is expression if any partial offload is required such as ` createAt < now() - interval 1 year `.
 There should be no table aliases for the target table, just column names and other expressions.

+`--analyze-table` is to analyze table to predict number of rows in the MySQL table before export

+`--progress` output progress for menu.sh progress bar

+`--keep-csv` is to keep CSV file after convert CSV file to parquet

+## menu

+Alternatively user can use menu.sh bash script to guide export process.
+It uses whiptail library in linux systems for terminal screens.